wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 <-FF FF FF FF FF FF FF FF FF FD 46 03 00 01 EB 37 0C CE DC
 ```

-In this case, the master ignores bytes with the value 0xFF until it receives a response frame.
-Based on the response from the master, it is advisable to remember all the found devices and their modbus addresses.
+In this case, the client ignores bytes with the value 0xFF until it receives a response frame.
+Based on the response from the client, it is advisable to remember all the found devices and their modbus addresses.
 If the modbus address is repeated, it can be changed by identifying the device by serial number.

-Between scanning requests, the master can execute any command, for example, read information about the device or change the address, accessing the device by serial number.
+Between scanning requests, the client can execute any command, for example, read information about the device or change the address, accessing the device by serial number.

 ### End of scan function - 0x04

-The master repeats the scan request until all devices are found.
+The client repeats the scan request until all devices are found.
 If there are no new devices left, the device with the lowest serial number will respond, and in the response it will report that there are no new devices left.
-This way we save the master from having to wait until the timeout occurs.
+This way we save the client from having to wait until the timeout occurs.

 - (1 byte) `0xFD` broadcast address
 - (1 byte) `0x46` command for working with extended functions